sajjadh47/international-telephone-input-with-flags-and-dial-codes/readme.txt

 * Fallback To Ajax For Detecting Country To Bypass Page Cache

 Please include a statement in your Privacy Policy informing users that their country may be detected based on their IP address.
 However, no personally identifiable information is stored or retained.

-Interested in contributing to International Telephone Input With Flags And Dial Codes?
-Contact me at sagorh672(at)gmail(dot)com

 == Screenshots ==
 1. Settings page of the plugin